How to Perform Software Product Testing – Detailed Process and Methods with Examples

 Let me take a moment to explain why it is important and why I think Product development is complex, complicated and composite, even at the best of times.

-Software Product development challenges:
+Software Product Development Challenges

 Here are some of the challenges that Software Product development teams face:

 #1) Lack of control over user demographics, devices, environments, platforms, etc.: Software products unlike software built for specific stakeholders are not used in controlled and predictable situations.
-There are many just too many factors to take into account.
+There are just too many factors to take into account.

 #3) Aggressive timelines: Due to heavy competition in the software product market, things have to move at a breakneck speed and teams must stay a step ahead of their peers.
 Otherwise, they are sure to lose out to the competition.